miessiemans/VR-in-SR/Thames_Final_Project/README.md

 - Find the assigned player/user reference
 - Replace **Main Camera** with your own player object

+> [!CAUTION]
-This is extremely important for correct testing.
+> This is a critical step before testing.

 ---

-# 7. Important scene note
+# 🌐 Important Scene Note

 You may notice a **large sphere** in the scene.

 This is intentional.

-The river model/environment is placed inside it as part of the scene setup and background system.
+The river/environment setup is placed inside it as part of the background / surrounding scene structure.

+> [!NOTE]
-So if you see a large sphere surrounding the environment, that is expected and not necessarily a mistake.
+> If you see a large sphere around the river environment, that is expected and not necessarily a mistake.

 ---

-# 8. How to use this project on your own PC
+# 💻 How to Use This Project on Your Own PC

 ## Recommended method

-This project should be opened as a full Unity project.
+This project should be opened as a **full Unity project**.

 ### Steps
 1. Clone or download the repository from GitHub